UK-Rwanda deal unlawful - so who sends asylum seekers overseas?

 The Israeli programme was scrapped in 2019 following its suspension by the country's Supreme Court.

-The European Union indirectly supports offshore asylum programmes as part of broader efforts to stop refugees coming across the Mediterranean.
+The EU indirectly supports offshore asylum programmes as part of broader efforts to stop refugees coming across the Mediterranean.

 The bloc has paid Turkey billions of dollars to keep refugees from reaching Greece and has funded the Libyan Coast Guard, which pushes migrant boats bound for Europe back to North Africa.
 It is also helping to fund U.N.-run centres in Niger and Rwanda to process asylum seekers.